itucimmyt/EBS_service_gateway_examples/README.md

 ### TaskExample
 Timed action which emits a mesage to examplePxS proxy every 5 seconds up to five times.
 Tasks also support cron format for scheduling tasks.
 WARNING: we are investigating how to unregister a task

+## data services project

+### nestingDS
+Example of a dataservice with two datasources, one B4R and one Sample Manager database.

+ - /req and /req2 are examples of nested queries from Sample Manager DB
+ - /configs reads 5 records from B4R platform.config

+Although there are not examples (yet), a data service can nest queries from all of their registered databases in one single query and expose it as one REST call.